• Skip to primary navigation

 • Help

-The next problem a lot of people encounter is that, the first time they flush a newly fitted close coupled toilet cistern, it leaks.
+Once installed, the next problem a lot of people encounter is that, the first time they flush a newly fitted close coupled toilet cistern, it leaks.
 This is such a common problem and 99% of the time the answer is the same.
-The cistern needs to be fitted at exactly 90 degrees to the toilet pan.
+The cistern needs to be fitted at exactly 90° to the toilet pan.
+This allows the large rubber ring washer, or doughnut to create a proper seal.

-This allows the large rubber ring washer, or doughnut as it is called, to be squashed flat between the two parts of the toilet.
+As we have discussed, the most common cause of close coupled cistern leaks is that cistern isn’t sitting at 90° on top of the toilet pan.
 If the cistern is leaning over, even a little, one side of the doughnut lifts and, with a lot of water pressure, the leak is exposed.

 Close coupled toilet cistern unit